dineshvg/sleepmode/README.md

-# sleepmode
+##SleepMode

-Android app to put phone on silent mode on flipping it.
+Android application that turns the phone to silent mode on flipping it (Screen face down).

-Open Source code, App available on store.
+This app is a simple application using the accelerometer sensor to detect the orientation of the phone.
+Based on knowing the orientation, the ring-mode of the phone is modified.